rishabh-vij/Dog_Breed_classifier/README.md

 ## Overview

-This notebook contains code to build dog breed classifier model which classifies which to which breed a dog belongs to out of 120 breeds it it is trained to classify.
+This notebook contains code to build dog breed classifier model which classifies to which breed a dog belongs to out of 120 breeds it it is trained to classify on.
 The model acheives around 93% accuracy.
 Considering the high no. of classes. i.e 120, this model performes quite well.

 ## Dependencies